yt59/yt59/README.md

 This is Younes Torshizi!

-I'm a software developer.I enjoy talking about abstractions.
-I want to be a better person therefore I share my thoughts and opinions to get tested and reveal the bugs.
+I'm a software developer.
+I want to be a better person therefore I share my thoughts and opinions to reveal it's bugs and debuging.

 Thanks to friends who tolerate my behavior :))